We Vetted Every Health Sharing Plan — Here Are the 6 Worth Considering

 Pre-Existing Conditions: The Biggest Differentiator

-If you have any health condition diagnosed in the past 1-10 years, the pre-existing condition policy will likely matter more than monthly cost.
-Waiting periods range from zero (Zion HealthShare, Presidio Healthcare) to 36 months (Impact Health Sharing).
-Some plans phase in coverage over years.
-Others exclude certain conditions permanently.
+If you have any health condition diagnosed in the past few years, the pre-existing condition policy will likely matter more than monthly cost.
+Waiting periods among our vetted plans range from zero (Zion HealthShare, Presidio Healthcare) to 12+ months.
+This is often the deciding factor.

 PlanWaiting PeriodDetails